DaveAppleton/SolidityFlattery/readme.md

 This is not intended as a library (no go getting required).

-Just clone it and build it after importing the single dependancy which is not included here :
+Just clone it and build it.
+Use of go modules should ensure that the dependencies are met.

-`> go get gopkg.in/natefinch/lumberjack.v2`

 You can build it yourself or download an executable (coming soon)

-built using **go v 1.10** but it would probably work with an older version if you are feeling decadent.
+built using **go v 1.14**

-`> go build flat.go utils.go`
+`> go build`

 or

-`> go install  flat.go utils.go`
+`> go install`

+which builds and installs to $GOBIN

+Both of these create an executable based on your working directory name, probably SolidityFlattery :-)

 Usage
 ---